“What is Clubhouse?”

 However, it is important to note that one builds their own Clubhouse experience.
 It depends on how you choose to use this app, whether it is the aspect of a social club that appeals to you or its potential as platform for personal and professional development.
 You can cater your experience depending on who you choose to follow ranging from career coaches, business experts, leaders in different industries to influencers, friends etc.

-If you have any more Basic Business Questions you are interested in me tackling, please do not hesitate to email me at firstname.lastname@example.org
+Thank you for reading Demi’s Basic Business Questions.
+If you have any Basic Business Questions that you’d like me to address – email me at firstname.lastname@example.org

 Yours in Learning,